 The Frights Bio

-The Frights have announced an August 24 release date for their new album, Hypochondriac.
+The Frights' new album, Hypochondriac is available now.
 This is the third full-length from San Diego’s fearsome foursome and their debut for Epitaph Records.

 To give fans another taste of the new album, The Frights have shared the single and video of “Me And We And I”— a song whose candid lyrics, playful instrumentation and bittersweet melody perfectly capture the tone of Hypochondriac.
 The video was directed by the band’s own Richard Dotson along with Jason Link who had also teamed up for their most recent video for “CRUTCH.”